Sigbog is an avid gamer whose addiction spans PC and mobile titles. They love to break games down and pick them apart.

 How It Works – Farm

 After hatching your monster, you can view it roaming around your farm.
 There are separate farms for regular monsters and bosses.
-It's currently unclear if there is a maximum count of monsters you can have, whether you can have duplicates, or whether all monster types can drop an egg.

 You can view the quests and your progress against them while on the farm screen by clicking the monster icon on the bottom.
 It will bring up a dialogue that tells you what stats you've unlocked, your progress versus the monster quests, and again where to find and defeat that specific monster type.